abhijeet1069/CS/Maths/DiscreteMaths/ch1-speaking-mathematically/speaking-mathematically.md

 - Adjacent : Two vertices that are connected by an edge, or two edges on the same endpoint
 - Isolated : A vertex which has no edges incident

+### Degree of a graph

+The degree of v, denoted by deg(v) equals the number of edges that are incident on v, with an edge that is a loop counted twice.

+## Good Problems

 ```yml
 # Cannibal and vegetarian problem as graph problem